KonradSilenski/Pong/README.md

 # C PONG

 A simple Pong clone written in C as an excercise in learning the language.
 Comes with WIN32 and WASAPI support.
+Currently only supports Windows.

+## Current issues and changes needed:
+- Common sound bug replaying the last played note when queueing the next.
+- Better memory management (arenas need introducing).

-## Compile with:
+### Compile with:
 gcc *.c -o app.exe -lgdi32 -lwinmm -lole32 -luuid -lm -pthread